 Instead of talking about it any longer, it’s the time actually to show you what you can get for $3000!

-When it comes to the basic specs, the processor has 8 cores and 16 threads, a base frequency of 3.6 GHz, and a max boost frequency of a whooping 5.0 GHz, which is pretty beefy.
+When it comes to the basic specs, the processor has a whopping 10 cores and 20 threads, a base frequency of 3.6 GHz, and a max boost frequency of 5.2 GHz, which is rather beefy.

 Even just a quick Google search will tell you that Noctua NH-D15 is hands down the best CPU cooler you can get your hands on.
 The only other cooler that can rival it is the Deepcool Assassin III.
-However, even though they might be on relatively even footing in terms of performance, the Assassin III can get quite loud at times.
+However, even though they might be on relatively even footing in terms of performance, the Assassin III can get quite loud at times which is what tipped the scales in Noctua’s favor.

 The cooler features a dual tower design with two 140mm fans, 6 heat pipes, and room for a third fan in case you ever need it.
 It also comes with a 6-year warranty, which gives you a pretty good idea of how confident they are in their design.